RSF-25-15-00300-LD50-cytotoxicity/PubChem_ChemIDplus_NLM_data/README.md

 To extarct and process the data the following tools were used: R programming language ecosystem [1t] in general and Tidyverse [2t], JSONlite library  [3t].

+Also, a tool called "makemna.exe", which was developed earlier in the LSFBDD (https://en.ibmc.msk.ru/departments?view=article&id=26:laboratory-of-structure-function-based-drug-design&catid=10:data), was used to generate MNA descriptors [Filimonov, Dmitrii, et al. "Chemical similarity assessment through multilevel neighborhoods of atoms: definition and comparison with the other descriptors."
+Journal of chemical information and computer sciences 39.4 (1999): 666-670.].
+MNA descriptors are used to aggregate the data on similar structures in some scripts.
+Makemna is proprietary and is not provided.
+But, it should be noted that in similar pipelines MNA descriptors could be replaced by the other descriptors for the sake of aggregation.

 This repo is a part of the report for ongoing project RSF 25-15-00300, thus, due to the shortage of time, all the explanations for the data processing and results' descriptions will be quite short and will be provided along with the code.

 Data References: